chefsplate/laravel-doctrine-odm/README.md

 If your model references other models, you can form complex response formats that restrict what is returned by the referenced models.
-For example, if a `Project` model contains a reference to the `User` model, you can specify which user fields you want returned (again, all are returned by default).
+For example, if a `Project` model contains a reference to the `User` model, you can specify which user fields you want returned (again, all fields for each model are returned by default).

 Within `Project.php`: